TuanYi/LombScargle/README.md

 Currently supported surveys: Catalina, ASAS-SN, ZTF, and NEOWISE.
 Please feel free to use, modify, and distribute this toolbox.
 Any suggestions to improve the code or bug reports are most welcomed!
-If your research work benefits from this toolbox, please cite the web page of this repository.
+If your research work benefits from this toolbox, please cite the web page of this repository: https://github.com/TuanYi/LombScargle.
 Many thanks!